objectliteral/teachingJS/chapters/06_builtins/01_arrays.md

 ```

 #### `find` (ES6)
-This method invokes a callback function for each of an array's elements and returns the first value for which the callback returns a truthy value and `undefined` if none of the array's elements passed the test.
+This method invokes a callback function for each of an array's elements and returns the first value for which the callback returns a truthy value or `undefined` if none of the array's elements passed the test.
 ```javascript
 var numbers = [ 1, 67, 2.3, -856 ];
 var isFractional = function (el) {